 Discover how to save time and money, by managing your finances and overseas transactions with ease.

-Tackle the ‘tongue-twister’ language taste delicious Dutch food, find fun clubs, make new connections, discover the secret to finding a new home, how to access financial services or register for an educational course, and more at the Expat Fair.
+Tackle the ‘tongue-twister’ language taste delicious Dutch food, find fun clubs, make new connections, discover the secret to finding a new home, how to access financial services or register for an educational course, and more at the "i am not a tourist" Expat Fair.

 Thought they were the same thing?
 Dutchessa sets the record straight by explaining the age-old confusion of incorrectly referring to the Netherlands as 'Holland'.